 The combination of the vinegar and salt is an important part of the curing process to inhibit bacteria.
 The wet marinade helps to promote a uniform flavour and distribution of salt and spices.
 Marinading times of 12 to 24 hours are common, and for food safety, this should be done in a refrigerator at between 0 to 4°C.

 A critical aspect of making biltong is that the environment must be dry.
 You’re looking to replicate the dry heat of Southern Africa.
-Meat and Livestock Australia recommends drying biltong at around 30 to 35°C with high air movement.
+Meat and Livestock Australia2 recommends drying biltong at around 30 to 35°C with high air movement.
 For biltong that is intended for commercial production, the best way to ensure a consistent temperature and safe final product is through a dehydrator where temperature and humidity can be controlled.

 Some biltong makers will use solar drying or unheated air but this is not recommended for a commercial product due to the unpredictability and unnecessary health risks.

-The Food Standards Code, specifically section 2.2.1 states that dried meats, including biltong, must be dried to a water activity level of less than 0.85 aw to prevent microbial growth.
+The Food Standards Code3, specifically section 2.2.1 states that dried meats, including biltong, must be dried to a water activity level of less than 0.85 aw to prevent microbial growth.
 Weight loss of the meat is a good indicator of water activity.

 The rate and amount of drying will be influenced by: